rubisc/WDI_Project1_Hangman/README.md

 + Allow the user to determine level off difficulty (easier levels have more body parts, therefore more guesses)

 ####Unsolved Problems
 I originally wanted to grant the player the opportunity of guessing the whole phrase, but did not add that feature.
 The game also does not have multiple levels of difficulty.
+With time, I would like to clean up my code so that it is more efficient with callback functions, and therefore more maintainable.
+I would like to attach a gif or image to every answer so that the player may view it upon winning or losing.

 ####Installation Instructions
 + Clone the repo from Github